-The three basic ethical principles their application described in the Belmont Report are:
+The three basic ethical principles and their application

+described in the Belmont Report are:

-- Respect for Persons Individuals should be treated as autonomous agents, whose right to decide about their own best interests is to be respected; Individuals with diminished autonomy, who are incapable of deciding for themselves, are entitled to protection. - Beneficence Do not harm; Maximize possible benefits and minimize possible harms; Systematically assess both risk and benefit. - Justice To each person an equal share in treatments and benefit of research according to individual need, effort, societal contribution, and merit; There should be fairness of procedures and outcomes in selection of subjects.
+- Respect for Persons Participation as a research subject is voluntary, and follows from informed consent; Individuals should be treated as autonomous agents, whose right to decide about their own best interests is to be respected; Individuals with diminished autonomy, who are incapable of deciding for themselves, are entitled to protection. - Beneficence Do not harm; Maximize possible benefits and minimize possible harms; Systematically assess both risk and benefit. - Justice To each person an equal share in treatments and benefit of research according to individual need, effort, societal contribution, and merit; There should be fairness of procedures and outcomes in selection of subjects.